 The Alcazaba is basically the empty shell of the military fortress – impressive to see but it is easy to move through here in 20 minutes including climbing to the top of the watchtower for splendid views.

 At least peek into the Renaissance Palace of Charles V to see the architecture and open center over which the planned dome was never built.
 It is one of the finest Renaissance buildings in Spain but even before its completion, the royals moved to El Escorial nearer Madrid.
 The art museum (upper floor) is of lesser interest while the small Museum of the Alhambra (lower floor) has some interesting Moorish art.
 (It is closed Mondays and Tuesday afternoons and may have shorter opening hours than the main Alhambra complex.)

 The best gardens are after exiting the Nasrid Palace and of course at the Generalife.

 Ascend the water stairways at the Generalife Palace but any higher viewing points are more likely to tire out legs than to improve on the quality of the views.

 Only small bag packs are allowed inside the Alhambra complex – coin lockers are available at both entrances.
 Inside the Nasrid Palace, it is compulsory to carry backpacks in front or by hand.
 No strollers are allowed inside the Nasrid Palace.

 Picnicking is allowed at appropriate sites.
-Food and drink are only sold at the kiosks at the Wine Gate (near the Alcazaba), or at the pricey parador hotel.
-Water fountains are scattered through the complex.
+Food and drink are only sold at the kiosks at the Wine Gate (near the Alcazaba), or at the pricey Parador hotel.
+Water fountains are scattered throughout the complex.

 Note that toilets are only available at the Wine Gate (in between the Nasrid Palace and Alcazaba) and near the stage of the modern open-air auditorium near the Generalife gardens.
 There are no toilets inside any of the palace buildings.